 That’s why most riders change motor oil frequently.
 Rebuilding the top-end every 15 hours or so isn’t uncommon, either.

-The moral of the story is this: the days of using one motor oil for all your toys is over.
+There are significant differences between motorcycle oil and ATV/UTV oil or dirt bike oil.
 Each application creates unique challenges that are best suited for a tailor-made motor oil formulation.